-Subject to agreement with the Register, means of escape from the tunnel to pump-rooms or void spaces within the cargo area may be accepted.
+Means of escape from the tunnel to pump-rooms or void spaces within the cargo area may be accepted.
 These means of escape shall have closing arrangement approved by the Register.

-1.12 Size and arrangement of pipe tunnel shall ensure unrestricted inspection and repair of piping as well as emergency escape of unconscious
+1.12 Size and arrangement of pipe tunnel shall ensure unrestricted inspection and repair of piping as well as emergency escape of unconscious.